libKriging/libKriging/README.md

 * C++ Compiler with C++17 support

-* Linear algebra packages providing blas and lapack functions.
+* Linear algebra packages providing Blas and Lapack functions.

-  You can use standard blas and lapack, OpenBlas, MKL.
+  You can use standard Blas and Lapack, OpenBlas or MKL.

-* Python ≥ 3.6 (optional)
+* Python ≥ 3.7 (optional)

 * Octave ≥ 6.0 (optional)

 * Matlab ≥ R2021 (optional)

-* R ≥ 3.6 (optional)
+* R ≥ 4.0 (optional)

 ## Get the code